How to Make a Stunning Pavlova

 Macerated Strawberries Ingredients

-- 1/4 cup sugar
+- 1/4 cup superfine sugar also called caster sugar

-- 2 cups hulled and quartered strawberries
+- 2 cups strawberries hulled and halved

-- 1 cup heavy whipping cream
+- 2 cups heavy whipping cream cold

-- 2 tablespoons powdered sugar
+- 2 tablespoons superfine sugar also called caster sugar

 Macerated Strawberries Instructions

 - Combine the sugar and the strawberries in a bowl.